Updated on January 16th, 2021

 While bee stinging is a defensive behavior, I think our perception of defensive versus aggressive behavior is related to the magnitude and duration of the bees’ response.
 Inadvertently putting my hand over a bee and getting stung seems pretty defensive.
 Having dozens of bees banging on my hood and following me long after I leave the beeyard feels more like aggression…a disproportionate response to my presence and whatever I’ve done.

-Once a threat is perceived, bees send out alarm pheromones, chemical substances that alert other bees to the threat.
+Once a threat is perceived, bees emit alarm pheromones, chemical substances that alert other bees to the threat.

 If a honey bee stings, a pheromone not only signals the other bees to be on alert but attracts them to the location of the sting.
 One sting can to turn into many in short order as the colony rallies to the defense.